openshift/rosa/docs/moactl_create_idp.md

       --organizations string         GitHub: Only users that are members of at least one of the listed organizations will be allowed to log in.
       --teams string                 GitHub: Only users that are members of at least one of the listed teams will be allowed to log in.
 The format is <org>/<team>.

-      --hosted-domain string         Google: Restrict users to a Google Apps domain.
+      --host-url string              GitLab: The host URL of a GitLab provider. (default "https://gitlab.com") --hosted-domain string         Google: Restrict users to a Google Apps domain.

       --url string                   LDAP: An RFC 2255 URL which specifies the LDAP search parameters to use.